-Table A-3 Configuration signals
+Table A-4 Configuration signals

-Signal Direction Description

-ADDRMAP[ADDRMAP_WIDTH-1:0] Input Configuration inputs that you can use to define the mapping scheme of the address decoder.
+Signal Direction Description ADDRMAP[ADDRMAP_WIDTH-1:0] Input Configuration inputs that you can use to define the mapping scheme of the address decoder.
 In the example decoder, there are 3 bits for each of the possible nine address regions.

-Note

-It is the reset sampled version of the ADDRMAP that is

-passed to the address decode irrespective of whether it is the ARM supplied address map or a modified version.
+Note Note I It is the reset sampled version of the ADDRMAP that is passed to the address decode irrespective of whether it is the Arm supplied address map or a modified version.
 QOSOVERRIDE[n:0] Input If HIGH, the internally generated values override the ARQOS and AWQOS input signals.
-See 2.4.12 Quality of Service on page 2-40 for more information.
+See 2.4.12 Quality of Service on page 2-41 for more information.
 One bit exists for each slave interface.

-ACCHANNELENSx[1:0] Input AC channel enables, one input per slave interface.
-These

-for ACE interfaces inputs override any software enables.

-ACCHANNELENSx[0] Bit[0], DVM message enable

-for ACE-Lite interfaces This bit is encoded as follows:

-0 DVM messages are disabled.
+ACCHANNELENSx[1:0] for ACE interfaces ACCHANNELENSx[0] for ACE-Lite interfaces Input AC channel enables, one input per slave interface.
+These inputs override any software enables.
+Bit[0], DVM message enable This bit is encoded as follows: 0 DVM messages are disabled.
 1 DVM messages are enabled.

-Bit[1], Snoop enable

-This bit applies to ACE interfaces only, and is encoded as follows:

-0 Snoop requests are disabled.
+Bit[1], Snoop enable This bit applies to ACE interfaces only, and is encoded as follows: 0 Snoop requests are disabled.
 1 Snoop requests are enabled.

-Note
+1 Snoop requests are enabled.
 Snoops and DVM messages must still be enabled in the Snoop Control Registers.

-Table A-3 Configuration signals (continued)
+Table A-4 Configuration signals (continued)

 Signal Direction Description ORDERED_WRITE_OBSERVATION[n:0] Input Controls whether an ACE-Lite slave interface supports the Ordered Write Observation property.
 Note ACE interfaces do not support the Ordered Write Observation property.
 This input is ignored for ACE slave interfaces.
 This bit is encoded as follows: 0 Interface does not support Ordered Write Observation.
 1 Interface supports Ordered Write Observation.
 One bit exists for each slave interface.
 BURST_SPLIT_ALL[n:0] Input If HIGH, all incoming requests are split into 64-byte transfers, rather than shareable requests only.
-This signal has no effect on an interface where the SIx_BURST_SPLITTER parameter is set to 0.
+This signal has no effect on an interface where the SIX_BURST_SPLITTER parameter is set to 0.
 One bit exists for each ACE-Lite slave interface.
 NSAID_ENABLED_Sx Input If HIGH, indicates that this interface is protected under TZMP1 and uses NSAID.
-Snoop data from an ACE interface is not returned directly to an initiator.
-One input signal exists for each ACE-Lite slave interface.
-This signal is present only when the non_secure_access_ID_support configuration parameter is set to 1.
-MI_DEPENDENT_ON_SI_Mx Input If HIGH, indicates that this master interface is connected to a component with both slave and master interfaces, where there is a dependency between them.
+Snoop data from this ACE interface is not returned directly to any other initiator.
+One input signal exists for each ACE slave interface.
+This signal is present only when the non_secure_access_id_support configuration parameter is set to 1.
+MI_DEPENDENT_ON_SI[n:0] Input If HIGH, indicates that this master interface is connected to a component with both slave and master interfaces, where there is a dependency between them.
 For example, a PCIe root complex usually has a slave interface where completion of a write depends on the progress of transactions on its master interface.
+This signal contains one bit per master interface.
+This signal is present only when the mi_to_si_dependency_support configuration parameter is set to 1.

-A.4 Debug signals
+A.5 Debug signals

-The inputs can change at runtime and you must synchronize them to the CCI-500 clock to prevent timing hazards.
+The inputs can change at runtime and you must synchronize them to the CCI-550 clock to prevent timing hazards.